How do you determine which triaxial accelerometer meets my application needs?

 PE accelerometers are among the most widely used accelerometers for test and measurement applications.
 These devices offer a very wide measurement frequency range (a few Hz to 30 kHz) and are available in a wide range of sensitivities, weights, sizes and shapes.
 These accelerometers can be considered for both shock and vibration measurements.

-are miniature triaxial piezoelectric accelerometers designed specifically for vibration measurement on small structures and objects.
+The Model 2230E or 2230EM1 are miniature triaxial piezoelectric accelerometers designed specifically for vibration measurement on small structures and objects.
 This high temperature (+260ºC) transducer features three M3 receptacles for output connection.
 Its light weight (17 grams) effectively minimizes mass-loading effects.
 The accelerometer is a self-generating device that requires no external power source for operation.
 Low-noise, flexible coaxial cables are supplied for error-free operation.

 Piezoelectric Accelerometer with Integrated Electronics (IEPE) Technology

 Basically, an IEPE accelerometer is a PE device with the charge amplifier built-into the accelerometer.
 It requires no external charge amplifiers and uses ordinary low cost cable.
 The accelerometer does require a constant current power source and many data acquisition systems have built-in power sources.
 If the user knows the vibration range and the operating temperature is in the range of -55˚C (-67˚F) to 125˚C (257˚F) then an IEPE device should be considered.
 Note that high temperature versions are available in some models that have a maximum operating temperature of 175˚C (350˚F).